TRANSPERSONAL PSYCHOTHERAPY AND COUNSELLING

 In this course you’ll get an opportunity to:

 There are no formal entry requirements to join this course.
 Come and study purely for personal interest and enrichment … and get the same level access as our postgraduate students who will be studying alongside you!

 Before each course begins you will be provided with a Course Outline which will list the reading materials, time-lines, and any activities required as part of the course.
 This course features 2 discussion forums, experiential activities and several live webinars.

 In addition to extensive course materials you’ll receive 1-to-1 tuition in our unique collaborative learning environment.

-If you would like to enrol on this course then simply complete the form below and a member of our team will contact you.
-We offer a unique learning experience and will be here to guide you through every step of your learning.
+If you would like to enrol, or request more information on our ‘Transpersonal Psychotherapy & Counselling’ course then simply complete the form below and a member of our team will contact you.
+We offer a unique transformational learning experience and will be here to guide you through every step of your journey with Alef Trust.